Kaithi (2019 film): Development

-Lokesh stated that the script was initially written with Mansoor Ali Khan in mind, but as the process of writing went forth, the stature of the lead character went bigger, and demanded a popular actor to play the lead role, thereby increasing the scale of the film.
+Lokesh stated that the script was initially written with Mansoor Ali Khan in mind for playing the lead actor, but as the process of writing went forth, the stature of the lead character went bigger, and demanded a popular actor to play the lead role, thereby increasing the scale of the film.
 Prabhu later narrated the one-liner of the story to Karthi, during the shooting of his film Theeran Adhigaaram Ondru, which he had interested.
 After Lokesh's narration of the script, he immediately agreed to work on the film.
 In an interview with Srivatsan S of The Hindu, he stated that since the film "doesn't have songs or a heroine, people assumed it would be under two hours.
 See, that's how they are conditioned.
 The entire movie takes place in a single night but it needed to be told in that stipulated duration".

-Lokesh wanted to expand the film after Karthi's inclusion, and as a result, writer Pon Parthiban was hired to pen down the additional screenplay and dialogues for the film, as per Karthi's insistence, as he appreciated his work in Kaatrin Mozhi (2018).
+Lokesh wanted to expand the film after Karthi's inclusion, and as a result, Pon Parthiban was hired to write the additional screenplay and dialogues for the film, as per Karthi's insistence, as he appreciated his work in Kaatrin Mozhi (2018).
 The film was launched on 12 December 2018, with the announcement of the technical crew – Sam C. S. as the composer, Sathyan Sooryan as the cinematographer, Philomin Raj as the editor, who previously worked in Lokesh's Maanagaram, and the action choreographer duo Anbariv – being included in the film.
-In March 2019, the first look of the film was released, with the film's title also being revealed as Kaithi.
+In March 2019, the first look of the film was released, with the title also being revealed as Kaithi.